Welcome to Volume 4 of Executed to Suppress His Message.

 To assist with your personal salvation, today’s churches have become high-tech centers of activity.
 Most incorporate multiple pastors, live music, video presentations, and the latest audio-visual effects.
 Worship services and activities are carefully designed to keep you interested, to keep you coming back, and to make sure you don’t fall away and become one of the lost.

 Modern churches will teach you how to have a happy marriage and how to repair a bad one; they’ll instruct you on how to raise your children and have a good family; they’ll even show you how to be successful with your career and finances.
-And of course, all these “personalized” teachings only reinforce the idea that Christ created His church to help you with your personal salvation.
+And of course, these “personalized” teachings only reinforce the idea that Christ created His church to help you with your personal salvation.

-Thus it never enters your mind that God might have called you for something beyond being saved.
+So it never enters your mind that God might have called you for something beyond being saved.

-3 — Gospel Reveals the Calling
+3 — The Gospel Reveals Our Calling

 Behold, I will send my messenger (John the Baptist), and he shall prepare the way before me: and the Lord (Jesus Christ), whom ye seek, shall suddenly come to his temple, even the messenger of the covenant, whom ye delight in: behold, he shall come, saith the LORD of hosts.